MIllhouse36/hourlyScheduler/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
   This hourly scheduler allow users to optimize their day by allowing for notetaking by the hour.
-It also shows you which hours have past, the current hour, and the hours left in the day.
+It also shows you which hours have passed, the current hour, and the hours left in the day.

 ## Usage
 To use this hourly scheduler is first navigate to [the site](https://millhouse36.github.io/hourlyScheduler/).
 Next, click on the textarea of the time you would like to save a note for, type in your note, hit save, and now your not is saved. if you would like to delete a note there is also a clear button to clear any note for a specific time.
 There is also restriction set up so users will not be able to make a note on an hour that has already passed.